nextpyp/pyp/docs/tutorials/stream_spr.rst

 Single-particle on-the-fly
 ##########################

-This tutorial shows how to process micrographs on-the-fly during data collection. ``nextPYP`` implements streaming using three parallel tracks:
+This tutorial shows how to process micrographs on-the-fly during data collection.

+A sample session is available in `the demo instance of nextPYP <https://demo.nextpyp.app/#/session/singleParticle/ezhDW8jzkdLCAzWP>`_.

+``nextPYP`` implements streaming using three parallel tracks:

 * **File transfer** from the microscope computer to a permanent storage location